itaytu/Ex2/README.md

 # Ex2-Ex4
 OOP project for Geometric and Geographic points

-In this project we implemented a simple method to turn CSV files into Objects in java, containing Geometric, Giographic and other data
+In this project we implemented a simple method to turn CSV files into Objects in java, containing Geometric, Geographic and other data
 (such as: Name, LastSeen, Type etc.).
 After turning the files into objects we used a method to turn those objects into KML files.

 # Project Hierarchy